jacobseated/kde-containments-guard/README.md

 The script should not be run as root.

+To re-create the backups, simply delete the backup files.

 You can find the backup files in **$HOME/kde-containment-guard/**

 Everything can be easily changed in the relevant variables in the .sh script.